Loyola University New Orleans Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Loyola New Orleans, approximately 67% of students took out student loans averaging $6,386 a year.
-That adds up to $25,544 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Loyola New Orleans, approximately 65% of students took out student loans averaging $6,982 a year.
+That adds up to $27,928 over four years for those students.